junocchi/bank_account_tech_test/README.md

 ### Testing

-Test-driving a system involving multiple classes
+Test-driving a system involving a single class.